shopware/docs/guides/plugins/plugins/administration/handling-media.md

 ## Keeping track of uploads

-The `sw-upload-listener` component, can as seen below, be used in conjunction with an `sw-media-upload-v2` component.
+As seen below, the `sw-upload-listener` component can be used in conjunction with an `sw-media-upload-v2` component.

 ```html
 <div>